What is the difference between the ACPC, MNI, SPM and TAL coordinate systems?

-- MNI or SPM is used if the geometry is spatially warped to the MNI152 template brain.
+- MNI, MNI152 or SPM is used if the geometry is spatially warped to the MNI152 template brain.

 - MNI305 or FSAVERAGE is used if the geometry is spatially warped to the MNI305 template brain.

-Coordinates in the tal, mni/mni152/spm, and mni305/fsaverage all imply that some spatial deformation was done; they can be looked up in a template or atlas.
-ACPC coordinates can be used to measure distance, volume or surface area in an individual subject.
+Coordinates expressed in the TAL, MNI/MNI152/SPM, and MNI305/FSAVERAGE coordinate system all imply that some spatial deformation was done; they can be looked up in the corresponding template or atlas.
+For ACPC coordinates no deformation was done; they can be used to express location in an individual subject, or measure distance, volume or surface area.

 See also this frequently asked question that explains how different EEG, MEG and MRI coordinate systems are defined.